 Yes.
-However, there is Tarpon Channel, an opening in the reef directly off shore from LCB&B. We suggest that you be aware of this and plan you snorkeling accordingly.
+The reef stretches about half way around the island on the East and North end.
+The inside of the reef is anywhere from 150 to 200 yards off the beach (as it is in front of LCBB) to as close as 50 yards at other locations.
+However, there is Tarpon Channel, an opening in the reef directly off shore from LCB&B. We suggest that you be aware of this and plan your snorkeling accordingly.
 Typically, it is safe to swim and snorkel right off the beach, but please use your personal knowledge about your swimming abilities and comfort levels to determine when, where and if you go snorkeling.

 Are there any stores on the island to buy snacks?

-The island has a few small tienda's with a limited (by North American standards) food and clothing items.
+The island has a few small tienda's with a limited (by North American standards) food, clothing and medicinal items.

 When I leave LCBB for my flight off of Big Corn, do I need to leave Little Corn the night before, and spend the night on Big Corn?

 While anything can happen, we never have missed a plane by taking the morning panga to Big Corn the morning of our flight.
 The panga schedule coordinates with flight schedules, so enjoy another night on Little Corn, you will be glad you did.

 What is there to do on Little Corn?

 Will I be bored?

 We hear this question a lot.
 Most people (there are some exceptions) arrive on the islands and after staying their planed time, end up either wishing they could, or actually change their plans to stay longer.